Monica, 2020 - present

 I am Jewish, but none of those other things.

-But what drew me to Monica was her genuineness.
+What drew me to Monica was her genuineness.
 Her authenticity.
 Her willingness to be no one but herself.

-But that is a second hand account.
+But that’s a secondhand account.

-In a moment of bravery I booked a surfing lesson.
+In a moment of bravery, I booked a surfing lesson.
 In September.
 On the East Coast.
 No one wanted to come with me.
 Monica was game.

-First time on a board.
-She get's up.
+First time on a board—she gets up.
 More than once.
 I was surprised, but when I did a deep think on it, it made sense.

 Surfing (IMHO) is about being present, being real.
 You can’t bravado your way up on a board.
 You can’t fake it.